+Imagine how much you could get done if you didn’t have to follow lots of rules and regulations on how you handle your business’s data.
 Employees could access data from anywhere.
 They could share client data between teams in whatever way got the job done fastest.
-Your tech team could focus on important projects without having to worry about backing up your data.
+Your tech team could focus on important projects without having to worry about backing up data.

-In other words, you step up your data governance game.
+To do this, you need to step up your data management game.

 What is data governance?

 Data governance is the initiative a company takes to create and enforce a set of rules and policies regarding its data.
 These policies cover issues such as:

 - Assigning accountability to employees responsible for data assets

 - Granting or restricting access to data, as needed

 - Maintaining data in a way that ensures accuracy and consistency

 - Protecting your data from internal and external threats